Skip to main content

 Enforcement

-Guests will not be permitted if staff determine that their presence prohibits reasonable access to and use of the room/suite/townhouse by roommates/suitemates/town housemates, or the guest’s presence is determined to be disruptive to other members of the community.
+Guest(s) will not be permitted if staff determine that their presence prohibits reasonable access to and use of the room/suite/townhouse by roommates/suitemates/town housemates.
+Also, if the guest’s presence is determined to be disruptive to other members of the community.

 Guns, Explosives, Flammables